addmaple/wasm-fast-compress/docs/PERFORMANCE_NOTES.md

 ### Recommendation

-For applications where **absolute performance is the priority**, we recommend using `brotlijs` or the native `brotli` npm package if available in your environment.
+For applications where **absolute performance is the priority**, the `brotli` npm package (a JS port of native C code) is a mature alternative.

 Our Brotli implementation is best used when:
 - You need a **pure WASM/Rust** solution without native dependencies.